codeimpossible/codeimpossible.github.com/_posts/2012-09-25-screw-it-run-this-file.md

     $ rake artigo:first_time

 BOOM.
 You're setup.
-The `artigo:first_time` task cleans your db, migrates it, seeds it and then *runs the test suite*.
+This one task cleans your db, migrates it, seeds it and then *runs the test suite*.
 If your project isn't this simple to get up and running then nobody is going to work on your stuff.

-When making a service-oriented website your UX dev will suggest making registration "painfully obvious and simple" so that more people will register.
-What developer is going to bother with a 100 step setup guide just so they can submit a patch to your project?

-### The story for .Net devs

-Good news everyone!
-Dev experience for .Net developers is getting a lot better.
-With Nuget and it's new(er) feature to auto-download dependencies on build, devX is getting pushed to the foreground.
+Dev experience for .Net developers is getting a lot better, with Nuget and its new(er) feature to auto-download dependencies on build, devX is finally getting pushed to the foreground.

 But there is still more to be done.
-Add unit tests to your projects, take the time to write a [single powershell script to setup IIS](http://mikefrobbins.com/2012/05/15/create-a-new-iis-website-with-powershell/) and migrate your database with [RoundhousE](http://github.com/chucknorris/roundhouse).
-In short, look at Rails, Jibbr and dozens of other projects to see how they are solving this problem and then _solve it_.
+And it has to be done by us.
+We need to add unit tests to our projects, take the time to write a [single powershell script to setup IIS](http://mikefrobbins.com/2012/05/15/create-a-new-iis-website-with-powershell/) and migrate our databases with [RoundhousE](http://github.com/chucknorris/roundhouse).
+We don't have to use these specific solutions but we need to use _some_ solution.

+In short, look at [Rails](http://github.com/rails/rails), [Jibbr](http://github.com/code52/jibbr) and dozens of other projects to see how they are solving this problem and then _solve it_.

 Your future contributors/teammates will thank you for it!